 The bigger picture that should be focused on is the overall funding position and financial status of the Fund, which is covered in more detail in the Actuary's report section.
+The Fund has successfully enhanced these aspects over an extended period, whilst navigating challenging market conditions such as Brexit, COVID-19, and recent periods of relatively high inflation and interest rates.

 Overall, the funding position was estimated to be 109% as at 31 March 2024 (the date of the accounts) based on an update from the 2022 actuarial valuation, which showed a funding level of 105% at 31 March 2022.
 This was ahead of expectations by c.
-5% taking into account that employers are using some of the surplus via reduced contributions.
+5% taking into account that employers are using some of the surplus via reduced contributions, and continues the period of steady improvement seen in the funding position over the last 10 years.

 It is also important to consider performance in context of a longer-term horizon.
 Over three years to the 31 March 2024, the Fund achieved a return of +5.2% p.a., compared with a benchmark of +5.3% p.a.
-Whilst over the last ten years the Fund has produced annualised returns of 7.6% p.a. net of all fees, well in excess of the discount rate and inflation over that period.
+Whilst over the last ten years the Fund has produced annualised 107 returns of 7.6% p.a. net of all fees, well in excess of the discount rate and inflation over that period.
 This long-term performance has helped the Fund to be in the strong overall financial position that it finds itself in today.